Squirrel404/RFPM4U/README.md

   * The player has less control over move direction the higher the turn angle is between each step.
   * The walk cycle speed will increase if the player is trying to make a sharp turn, meaning the current foot will hit the ground quicker to be able to change direction.
   * The walk cycle dip will also feel stronger to give the impression of stopping momentum.
+  * Lower step control when sprinting.
+  * Slower move speed depending on how much you're turning, since you're not really moving forward when twisting your leg.
   * Feels like you're actually using your legs to rotate your body.
 * **Slight forward camera offset**
   * Your eyes are not at the center of your body, so the camera should be offset forward.